johnfairh/swift-sass/README.md

-This may eventually be a more convenient integration path for Swift programs and this `swift-sass` package should support it as an alternative, sharing all of the SassScript support in the `Sass` module.
+This may eventually be a more convenient integration path for Swift programs and this `swift-sass` package should support it as an alternative, sharing all of the SassScript types in the `Sass` module.